-- Provision of adequate training for operators, supervisors and managers; - Using the appropriate equipment for the job to be done; - Laying out premises in such a way as to ensure that the machinery can be used safely; - Effective guarding for each type of woodworking machine and ensuring safe systems of work;

-Ensuring that machinery and premises are maintained properly.
+- Provision of adequate training for operators, supervisors and managers; - Using the appropriate equipment for the job to be done; - Laying out premises in such a way as to ensure that the machinery can be used safely; - Effective guarding for each type of woodworking machine and ensuring safe systems of work; - Ensuring that machinery and premises are maintained properly.

-This publication includes both the Approved Code of Practice (ACoP) and guidance issued by the Health and Safety Inspectorate.
+This publication contains the Approved Code of Practice (ACoP) together with guidance issued by the Health and Safety Inspectorate.
 For ease of reference, the paragraphs which are identified as part of the ACoP are highlighted with this background:

-The guidance contains advice on best practice with common problems highlighted in red text and common solutions highlighted in green text.
+The guidance, in normal type, contains advice on best practice: the text of 'common problems' is included in brown type, with the accompanying 'common solutions' in green type.

-The ACoP has been approved by the Minister for Social Security.
-It gives practical guidance on how to comply with health and safety law.
-If you follow the guidance you will be doing enough to comply with the law in respect of those specific matters to which the ACoP refers.
-You may use alternative methods to those set out in the ACoP in order to comply with the law.
+The ACoP has been approved by the Minister for Social Security under Article 10 of the Law.
+If you follow the guidance you will be doing enough to comply with the Law in respect of those specific matters to which the ACoP refers.
+You may use alternative methods to those set out in the ACoP in order to comply with the Law.
 However, the ACoP has a special legal status.
-If you are prosecuted for breach of the law, and it is proved that you did not follow the relevant provisions of the ACoP, you will need to show that you have complied with the law in some other way or the Court will find you at fault.
+If you are prosecuted for a breach of the Law, and it is proved that you did not follow the relevant provisions of the ACoP, you will need to show that you have complied with the Law in some other way or the Court will find you at fault.

-Health and Safety Inspectors seek to secure compliance with the law and may refer to the ACoP and guidance as illustrating good practice.
+Health and Safety Inspectors seek to secure compliance with the Law and may refer to the ACoP and guidance as illustrating good practice.